On nu Faces of Partial Alternating Sign Matrix Polytopes: Introduction and background

 The partial alternating sign matrix polytope $\pasm(m,n)$ was introduced and studied in \cite{HeuerStriker}.
 This polytope is defined as the convex hull of \emph{partial alternating sign matrices}, a natural extension of alternating sign matrices, whose definition we give in Definition~\ref{def:pasm}.
-The authors proved an inequality desription of the partial alternating sign matrix polytope.
+The authors of \cite{HeuerStriker} proved an inequality description of the partial alternating sign matrix polytope.
 They also enumerated the facets and characterized the face lattice, in an analogous way to that of the alternating sign matrix polytope.

 In this paper, we study polytopes $\pasm(\nu/\lambda,m,n)$ (see Definition~\ref{def:poly_nu_lambda}) contained in partial alternating sign matrix polytopes, with certain entries set equal to $0$, analogous to the ASM-CRY polytope of Definition~\ref{def:asmcry}.
 We find similar connections to order and flow polytopes and the results of \cite{ASMCRY} discussed above.
-Our theorems are not straightforward generalizations of results of \cite{ASMCRY}, though.
-We show in Proposition~\ref{prop:equiv} that when restricted to square matrices and the appropriate partition shapes, $\pasm(\delta_n/\lambda,n,n)$ is not equal to $\asm(\lambda, n)$, but the polytopes are integrally equivalent.
+Our theorems are not straightforward generalizations of results of either \cite{HeuerStriker} or \cite{ASMCRY}.
+For instance, our proof of Theorem~\ref{thm:ineq_desc} involves a novel induction.
+Also, we show in Proposition~\ref{prop:equiv} that when restricted to square matrices and the appropriate partition shapes, $\pasm(\delta_n/\lambda,n,n)$ is not equal to $\asmcry(\lambda, n)$, but the polytopes are integrally equivalent.

-Our first main result appears in Section~\ref{sec:ineq}, where we prove the following inequality description. \begin{MainTheorem1} Let $\lambda,\mu,\nu$ be partitions inside the partition $n^m$ such that $\lambda\subseteq\mu\subseteq\nu$.
+Our first main result appears in Section~\ref{sec:ineq}, where we prove the following inequality description. \begin{MainTheorem1} Let $\lambda,\nu$ be partitions inside the partition $n^m$ such that $\lambda\subseteq\nu$.
 Then $\pasm(\nu/\lambda,m,n)$ is given by the inequalities:

 \end{MainTheorem1}

 Then, in Section~\ref{sec:face}, we show that $\pasm(\nu / \lambda,m,n)$ is a face of $\pasm(m,n)$.

 \begin{MainTheorem2} Let $\lambda \subseteq \nu \subseteq (n-1)^{m-1}$.
 Then $\pasm(\nu / \lambda,m,n)$ is a face of $\pasm(m,n)$ of dimension $|\nu|-|\lambda|$. \end{MainTheorem2}